Hair transplantation recipient sites: where the science and art of hair transplantation are applied

 In the terminology of hair transplantation, the recipient site is where hair is transplanted.
-It is the area of the scalp where hair follicles and the hair that grows from them are transplanted to correct hair loss.
+It is the area of the scalp where hair follicles are transplanted to correct hair loss.
 The hair follicles used for transplantation are harvested from the donor site, scalp areas at the side and back of the head where follicles are not influenced by the gene(s) responsible for male pattern hair loss.
-For more information,see The Donor Site: Savings & Loan of Hair for Transplantation.
+In certain circumstances, other parts of the body such as the beard and the chest can be sourced for donor hair.
+For more information, see The Donor Site: Savings & Loan of Hair for Transplantation.
 With minor exceptions, the donor site is the same for both male and female hair transplantation.

 The purpose of hair transplantation is to restore aesthetic balance to a person's appearance-a balance that is lost with balding of the scalp.
 Whether hair loss is confined to one area (for example, recession of the hairline or balding on top of the head) or over most of the scalp, the aesthetic balance of a person's face is compromised.
 The hair loss area can become the feature that draws attention away from the face and dominates overall facial appearance.